 Risks Specific Risk Potential Financial Impact Strategy Time Horizon Market - Investors Investors and valuers may price less energy efficient assets more conservatively to reflect the potential cost and risks.
 Existing and prospective Company investors may attach onerous conditions on the Investment Manager and Company to meet their own standards, regulations and requirements.
 Impact on valuation.
 Impact on the Company's ability to raise new or retain existing capital.
 Continual review of asset business plans with consideration to lease expiry, EPC ratings and opportunity to implement energy efficiency solutions.
 AEW will assess the additional costs and benefits of climate-related initiatives with respect to liquidity and pricing.
 Focus on investor engagement, develop improved communication and presentation of ESG strategy.
+In 2024/25 the Company will assess further the pathway to net zero and will report this to investors in future reporting periods.
 Medium term Technology - Lower emissions UK Government requirement to transition to lower GHG emissions technology (e.g. from natural gas boilers to low-carbon heating technologies such as air and ground source heat pumps).
 Potential material capital expenditure to meet requirements.
 AEW will continue to assess the additional costs of climate-related issues compared to any assessment of reduced liquidity and market pricing due to environmental obsolescence and depreciation.
 EPC management and asset sustainability action plans to improve resilience and energy efficiency over time.
 Medium term